 Safety is always a primary concern with trampolines, so I love how much extra thought Sportspower have put into making this model as safe as possible.

 They haven’t just included a safety net: they’ve added one which is tough and UV-resistant, so it has a great lifespan.
-They haven’t just designed a sturdy frame: they’ve developed a galvanized steel frame to give extra strength and resistance against the elements.
+Not only have they designed a sturdy frame: they’ve developed a galvanized steel frame to give extra strength and resistance against the elements.
 They haven’t just created a safe trampoline: they’ve created a trampoline which meets or exceeds all ASTM recommended safety levels.

 These levels of safety and stability are all evident with the parts and build quality.
-By the time assembly is finished, it’s clear that you have a quality piece of kit.
+By the time assembly is finished, it’s clear that you have a quality trampoline.